Wi-Fi-Labs/Labs-Guides/GCN/Guides/ChannelJirachiRNG.md

-# Wishmaker Jirachi RNG Guide
+# Channel Jirachi RNG Guide

 This guide is meant to teach you how to RNG a Channel Jirachi from the PAL version of Pokémon Channel.